Announcing the Artist in Residence (AIR) Program

 Share Your Creative Influence with Aspiring Musicians

 Use your talent to enrich the lives of students pursuing a degree in music while you pursue your own artistic endeavors.
 Community College of Philadelphia’s Music department and Spring Garden Records are offering a one-year Artist in Residence (AIR) program.
 This is an opportunity to create music in a state-of-the-art studio while enabling students to learn from your industry experience and process as they gain real-world credentials for their career.

 - Participate in a combination of masterclasses, guest lectures, performances and panel discussions—a minimum of eight activities throughout the residence (more are encouraged)

-- Create a single, EP or full-length album release for Spring Garden Records at the College’s studio
+- Create an EP or full-length album release for Spring Garden Records at the College’s studio

 - Allow students to join you in the studio as you work on your music release